niderhoff/knowledge-repository/README.md

-# awesome-nid
+# niid-learning
-awesome list of my own resources. everything I learned and where I learned it from.
+list of my own resources for learning. everything I learned and where I learned it from.

 ## Contents
  - [Meta Sites](#meta-sites)